tari-labs/tari-university/LightningNetworkForDummies/PITCHME.md

 ---

-* Such hits are likely to always be the shortest route- they can raise fees because longer routes will results in incrementally larger fees
+* Such hubs are likely to always be the shortest route- they can raise fees because longer routes will results in incrementally larger fees
 * The lightning network will be a hub and spoke network of bi-directional payment channels